droidcon/gitbook-2016-berlin-barcamp/sessions/multiwindow_supports.md

   + New activity methods
   + Testing
   + Resize of window creates configuration change event for app
-  + Layout for app is automatically selected depending on the window siez
+  + Layout for app is automatically selected depending on the window size